avabs/avabs.github.io/AZ-204/Compute_Services.md

                 - Bindings
                 - A binding is a declarative way to connect data and services to your function.
 Bindings interact with various data sources, which means you don't have to write the code in your function to connect to data sources and manage connections--the platform takes care of that complexity for you as part of the binding code.
 Each binding has a direction--your code reads data from input bindings, and writes data to output bindings.
 Each function can have zero or more bindings to manage sthe input and output data processed by the function.
                 - Input bindings are the data sources that will be passed to function when it gets triggered.
-                - Trigger is type of an input binding
+                - Trigger is type of an input binding.
                 - Timer trigger
                 - ![image](https://user-images.githubusercontent.com/36666451/144472301-a888bd70-f994-427e-b151-73f245d6555d.png)
                 - Azure Functions requires Storage Account